 If you are not yet convinced that Asti is the city of excellence of the Italian wine scene, well, you should know that in the Asti area was born the first Piedmontese Wine Road.
 It is Strada Astesana, born in 1999, that crosses 52 municipalities of the province of Asti and of Langhe!

-Asti Secco DOC comes to life from the expert hands of Cantina Toso, skilled producer of Moscato d’Asti for five generations, and from a scrupulous work in the vineyard which allowed the selection and harvesting by hand of white Muscat grapes with the right level of ripeness, without adding sulfites and preservatives.
-Vineyards have been planted in order to get the right exposure to sun, constant ventilation and a right temperature range.
+Asti Secco DOC comes to life from the expert hands of Cantina Toso, skilled producer of Moscato d’Asti for five generations, and from a scrupulous work in the vineyard which allowed the selection and harvesting by the hand of white Muscat grapes with the right level of ripeness, without adding sulfites and preservatives.
+Vineyards have been planted in order to get the right exposure to the sun, constant ventilation, and the right temperature range.

 – Until next time, With Love!